cleancoderscollaborative/mastermind/README.md

 ### Option 1: Local development environment (preferred)

 1. At a terminal window or command prompt (all systems) check to see if you have Python 3.
-$ is the command prompt, and there are three possible commands to check:
+$ is the command prompt.
+There are three possible commands to check depending on your platform and how python was installed, not every one will work if python is installed:
     ```
     $ python --version
     $ python3 --version
     $ py --version
     ```
+1. If python is installed, make a note of which python command worked.
+Throughout this guide we will just use *python* in the examples, but you need to replace it with whatever the python command on your system is.
 1. Check for *git*:
     ```
     $ git --version